Preetam2114/Automail/README.md

 		subject: str argument for adding subject to email.

-		body: This function argument is responsible for creating the body of the email it supports HTML and Text format, for case where you need to add name of the recepient use {} the function will autoreplace it with the recepient name.
+		body: This function argument is responsible for creating the body of the email it supports HTML and Text format, for case where you need to add name of the recepient use {name} the function will autoreplace it with the recepient name.

 		attachment: This function argument is responsbile for providing the reference of the attachment file location.